dmhnorth/BossFight/README.md

 A points based gaming system.

-Created as an ongoing personal project post-university to explore Java, design patterns, and attempt to utilise the concepts of 'Clean Code' along with anything else I come across whilst reading and researching.
+Created as an ongoing personal project post-university to explore Java, design patterns, and attempt to utilise and refresh the concepts I come across whilst reading and researching, such as design patterns.

 Changes made due to study are referenced in the commit comments.
 Eg. cc is a reference to a change made due to 'Clean Code'.